Immunisation

 Flu : 5 reasons to have the vaccine (A3 poster)

-This poster is aimed at the parents of secondary school aged children.
+This version of the 'Flu: 5 reasons to have the vaccine' poster which is aimed at the parents, guardians and carers of secondary school-aged children.
 It explains which children are eligible for flu vaccination, as well as describing the disease and the nasal flu vaccine.

 Flu : 5 reasons to vaccinate your child (A3 poster)